Kinsta Hosting Review: Is This The Best Managed WordPress Host? (2023)

 Users Tab

-The Users tab lets you give other people access to your Kinsta hosting account and control what they can do.
+The Manage users tab lets you give other people access to your Kinsta hosting account and control what they can do.
 This is useful for working with teams, and also keeping your account secure if you need to grant access to a freelancer or client.

-When you add users, you get two high-level access methods, as well as individual user roles within each method.
+When you add users, you get two high-level access methods:

 • Site administrator — they can access everything about this specific site.